depressed-pho/mcpe-neutralism-addon/README.md

 * Witches don't throw potions at you.
 * Spiders or Cave Spiders don't attack you regardless of the light level.
+* The Wither don't *target* you.
+This doesn't mean you'll not be harmed by its initial explosion and random attacks.

 In addition to that,
 * Adult cows become hostile once you attack them.
 You can't leash